OrlandoMatteo/Corsi/StochasticProgramming/Notes.md

 The first approach would be to use the expected value. but doing this it may occur that if the optimal solutions depends on that stochastic parameters the the solution could be sub-optimal or even non-feasible.

+If I try to solve the model before for $x_P=D_P$ and then i try to solve it for a different value of $D_P$ I can see a strange behaviour.
+The solution indedd shows how optimizing for specific value of some parameters can produce a lot worse result for similar values.
+This situation is called **knife-edge property**

+It's important to differentiate the stage of the process to take into account that variables that become known during it.
+Even if some property is present in then optimal solution of the deterministic model that is not true in the stochastic problem in which it can disappear.

+### Transient models, Period and Stages

+Models can be **steady-state** or **transient** while Stochastic programs can be **two-stage** or **multi-stage**